 Working in the EU

-You may be refused entry, and/or your right of residence in another member state may be restricted on grounds of public policy, public security, or public health.
+You can be refused entry or your right of residence in another member state can be restricted on grounds of public policy, public security, or public health.

-The rights outlined here broadly apply to non-EU States in the European Economic Area, that is, Norway, Iceland and Liechtenstein, and to Switzerland.
+The rights outlined here also broadly apply to non-EU States in the European Economic Area (Norway, Iceland and Liechtenstein) and Switzerland.

 Your ‘qualifying’ family is:

 - Your child or the child of your spouse under the age of 21

 - Your grandchild or your spouse’s grandchild under the age of 21